dash-mode/dash-mode.github.io/_pages/cv.md

 * Amazon Employer Challenge - 2018
   * Amazon Operations Case Study : University of Michigan.
-  * The task was to come up with new recognition program that would increase the productivity of associates and would also value their meaningful work.
+  * The task was to propose a new recognition program that would increase the productivity of associates and would also value their meaningful work.
   * Part of the team selected for the final round.